 This is an area in which the Clio does an adequate-if-not-exceptional job.
 The space you get inside the car is pretty average for the class in both the front and the back; four six-foot adults will fit, but headroom and legroom in the back will be rather tight for anyone much taller than that.
 Worse still, it feels cramped, with a high window line and narrow cabin that makes it harder to stretch out than in say, a Hyundai i20.
 The boot is a reasonable size by class standards, but you have to load items over a large lip and the seats don't go flat enough when you fold them down, leaving both a step and a slope.
 Not the kind of things you want to try and navigate past when you're holding something heavy.

-It's no class-leader for either ride comfort or handling prowess, but it gives a good balance of both abilities.
+It's no class-leader for either ride comfort or handling prowess, but the Clio gives a good balance of both abilities.
 There's enough softness in the suspension to take the sting out of most road surfaces, but enough firmness to ensure that the body doesn't slop around too much through corners.
 The steering doesn't give you much in the way of feel, but at least the weighting is consistent and predictable.
 It's also fingertip light, so the Clio is very easy to drive, even when parking.
 Unsurprisingly, the Renaultsport version has a much stiffer suspension setup than the rest of the range, while the Trophy version is firmer still.
 Both feel appropriately hardcore but are still (just about) tolerable, but the reduction is comfort is worth it for the handling prowess it gives you - both are exceptionally grippy and agile, and allow you to tackle twisty roads with remarkable speed and composure.
+However, the sportier Clios only really feel at their best when you select RS mode, which sharpens up the throttle, steering and gearbox to extreme levels.
+On the right road, this makes for scintillating fun.

 We've tried most of the engines in the Clio range, starting with the turbocharged three-cylinder 0.9 with 89bhp.
 It's not very smooth or quiet for a three-pot, but it gives perky if rather steady performance.
 The better bet is the four-cylinder 1.2-litre turbo engine, which has 118bhp.
 It's a wee bit flat at the very bottom of the rev range, but there's enough fizz from 2000rpm to give it good flexibility.

 The manual gearshift is rather notchy - like it is in all Clios - but it's better than the jerky, slow shifts you get from the twin-clutch automatic.
 There are two 1.5-litre diesels with 89bhp or 108bhp.
 Both are pretty flexible, with a decent spread of power, but their real strength lies in their refinement; they're really smooth and quiet.
 The Renaultsport Clio has a turbocharged 1.6 petrol engine giving 197bhp, and while it looks fast on paper, it doesn’t feel all that fast.
-The combination of low-end turbo lag and a gearbox that's clunky when changing down means that when you bury the throttle, you’ll often wait for the fireworks, which never arrive.
+The combination of low-end turbo lag and a twin-clutch gearbox that's clunky and hesitant when changing down means that when you bury the throttle, you’ll often wait for the fireworks, which never arrive.
 The Trophy model has 217bhp, and crucially, more torque, which arrives earlier in the rev range.
-It feels seriously punchy, but it's still undone – especially when driving hard at a send of bends - by the sluggish nature of the gearbox.
+It feels seriously punchy, but it's still undone – especially when driving hard at a send of bends - by the sluggish nature of the gearbox, although it’s better in RS mode.

 Price-wise, the Clio is about average for the class.
 Model-for-model, it costs less than the Volkswagen Polos and Ford Fiestas of this world, but more than the Hyundai i20 and Skoda Fabia.
 Resale values are around average for the class, too, so you shouldn't lose too much of your initial outlay come sell-on time.
 Encouragingly, many of the Clio's engine options are among the cleanest and most economical of their type, with the diesels being particularly impressive; every one of them returns an official average of more than 80mpg.
 That means they're cheap to tax as well - but paying extra for a diesel only makes sense if you plan on driving quite a lot of miles every year.

 The Warranty Direct Reliability Index paints a fairly positive picture of the Clio's reliability, with the model achieving a strong score in the most recent study.
 What's more, Renault is currently riding reasonably high in the same survey's manufacturer rankings.
-Owners on our own site have given rather more mixed reports about the car's dependability over time, but the Clio does come with a four-year/100,000-mile warranty, which is a shade more generous than most rival manufacturers provide, giving you extra peace of mind if you're buying from new.
+Owners on our own site have given rather more mixed reports about the car's dependability over time.
+Renault offers a middle-of-the-road three-year/60,000-mile warranty.

 Renault has become something of a leading light when it comes to safety, but in the case of the Clio, the company has been left behind by the advances of new technology.
 Yes, the car has achieved the full five-star Euro NCap rating, but that was back in 2012, and the tests have become much more difficult to ace since then.
 Like many of its rivals, the Clio comes with anti-lock braking, electronic stability control and six airbags, but while rivals also come with clever systems like autonomous emergency braking (preventing simple low speed shunts in town) and lane departure warning, these are unavailable on the Renault.